-2.4 Credits for Development Charges
+2.8 Credits for infrastructure charges

-A Credit for a Development Charge is an amount which is the greater of the following:
+A Credit for an infrastructure charge is an amount which is the greater of the following:

-- i. the Development Charge for each existing lot, calculated in accordance with section 2.3; or - ii. if the premises are subject to an Existing Lawful Use and are serviced by Trunk Infrastructure, the Development Charge for the Existing Lawful Use calculated in accordance with section 2.3. - iii. if the premises are subject to a previous lawful use and are serviced by Trunk Infrastructure, the Development Charge for the previous lawful use calculated in accordance with section 2.3.
+- a) the charge for each existing lot, calculated in accordance with section 2.4; or - b) if the premises are subject to an Existing Lawful Use and is serviced by Trunk Infrastructure, the charge for the Existing Lawful Use calculated in accordance with section 2.4, or - c) if the premises were subject to a Previous Lawful use and is serviced by Trunk Infrastructure, the charge for the Previous Lawful Use calculated in accordance with section 2.4.

-An applicant seeking a Credit must provide evidence of the Existing Lawful Use, creation of the lot or payment of charges for accepted development, an interim use or creation of a lot.
+An applicant seeking a Credit must provide evidence of the Existing Lawful Use, Previous Lawful Use, creation of the lot or payment of charges for accepted development or an interim use.